 Few children nowadays come into contact with grazing cattle, bleating goats or clucking hens.
 So it’s exciting for them when they discover the Mainau animals.
 Old domestic breeds, miniature ponies, donkeys and cattle live in the larger animal enclosures.
 Hens and rabbits dart about the Mainau Farmyard and stoking the animals is expressly wished in the petting zoo – the goats love it!
 The pony riding arena is in a beautiful spot between the farmyard and the lake.
 There are Shetland ponies that children up to the age of 12 and max.
 45 kg can ride.
 Isaron's Rock'n Roll is the Shetland pony herd’s stallion.
 He has already sired several gold medal winning foals.
 His offspring can also be purchased.

 Our farmyard residents:

-Alpacas, rabbits, hens, goats, Shetland ponies, donkeys, sheep, cats, a cow and her calf all live at the Mainau Farmyard.
+Alpacas, rabbits, hens, goats, Shetland ponies, donkeys, sheep and cats.

 Pony riding arena:

 You can ride around the arena during the Flower Year daily from 1 to 4 pm and during Baden-Wurttembger holidays daily from 11 am to 4 pm.
 Important: our ponies can only carry children weighing maximum 45 kilos.
 Pony riding does not take place when it’s raining.
 Price: 2,00 € for 3 tours.

 The Black Forest Hinterwald cow and calf are usually down on the farm between May and September.
 They are on the list of endangered species; as are the brown hill sheep and the chicken breed Zwerg-Sundheimer.

 Farmyard vegetable patch:

 Farmyards also have gardens with vegetable patches.
 Ours is in the middle of the animal enclosures in front of the stalls.
 We grow plants such as salads, herbs, fruit and vegetables here.